javigose/PowerBI-Projects/README.md

 # PowerBI-Projects

-List of all the projects building with PowerBI
+Here you can find a list with all the projects building using the platform PowerBI

+##Hard Skills:
+Extraction
+Transform
+Load
+Power Query
+DAX
+Star Schema